 For a lot of companies, that contact page is the main reason they have a website in the first place.
 For others, the contact page filters or manages all incoming contact requests.
 The right information on these contact pages, combined with for instance a map or images, really improves the user experience.
 And that way you can even use your contact page to improve the overall SEO of your website.

-Please understand that there is more than one way to look at a contact page.
+Please understand, when planning a website that there is more than one way to look at a contact page.
 Some websites use it to direct customers to their customer service, others fill their contact page with call-to-actions and direct visitors to their sales team.
 Small businesses will use their contact page to direct people to their store or office.
 What works for others, might not work for your contact page.
 It highly depends on what kind of business you have.
 Go read and decide for yourself what improves your contact page!

 Essential elements of your contact page

 During the planning a website process, think about what you are looking for when visiting a contact page on any website.
 I for one, am not a big fan of phone calls, so I’d rather email a company.
 Saves time, and it’s less intrusive.
 Personally, I prefer a contact form on some occasions and an actual email address on others.
 So I’d advise providing both.
 Let’s look at all the essentials: